XIO Achieves Market Cap of $7.86 Million (XIO)

-XIO (CURRENCY:XIO) traded flat against the dollar during the twenty-four hour period ending at 20:00 PM ET on January 24th.
-In the last seven days, XIO has traded flat against the dollar.
-One XIO coin can currently be purchased for approximately $0.24 or 0.00000656 BTC on major cryptocurrency exchanges.
-XIO has a total market cap of $7.86 million and $103,650.00 worth of XIO was traded on exchanges in the last day.
+XIO (CURRENCY:XIO) traded flat against the US dollar during the 24-hour period ending at 0:00 AM E.T. on January 30th.
+In the last seven days, XIO has traded flat against the US dollar.
+One XIO coin can currently be purchased for $0.24 or 0.00000656 BTC on popular exchanges.
+XIO has a total market capitalization of $7.86 million and approximately $103,650.00 worth of XIO was traded on exchanges in the last day.

 - 3DCoin (3DC) traded flat against the dollar and now trades at $0.0026 or 0.00000028 BTC.